lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

   picked up automatically from the interface of the `__init__` method and will not require developer input.

 ..
-Note:: The content describing the parameters in the interface signature will be derived from descriptive strings which will go at the top of the `__init__` method.
-Please separately enter information on each parameter in a string there.
+Note:: The content describing the parameters in the interface signature will be derived from the content of a docstring which will go at the top of the `__init__` method.
+Please separately enter information on each parameter there.

 .. _run: